One week Tanzania | Taste of Tanzania self drive itinerary

 Destination: Ngorongoro Conservation Area

 The NCA permit is valid for 24 hours.
-If you want to keep your time inside the NCA limited to one permit, we advise you to enjoy a morning game drive in the Serengeti, enter the NCA in the afternoon, and do your Crater safari the following morning, and exit the NCA within the 24-hour time frame.
+If you want to keep your time inside the NCA limited to one permit, we advise you to enjoy a morning game drive in the Serengeti, enter the NCA in the afternoon, do your Crater safari the following morning, and exit the NCA within the 24-hour time frame.
 Consult our National Park blog for detailed information about entrance fees & how to arrange your permits.

 Day 8 of 8

 The Ngorongoro Crater is a Unesco World Heritage Site.
 The crater is the world's largest intact caldera and is the only place in the world where you have a very high chance of seeing the 'Big 5' in one day.
 In half a day, you can cover most of the game-viewing tracks.
 Check our Ngorongoro Destination Guide for more travel tips.

 Note: Don't plan a safari and/ or long travel day on the same day you must catch an (international) evening flight.